mopcweb/gentool/Readme.md

 _For RedisDB option there is also:_

- - CacheService.ts (set, get, del, clear dbs)
+ - CacheService.ts (set, get, del, getAll, clear dbs) + Interface
+ - Cache API
- - API for cache clear
+ - Swagger Docs for Cache API

 _For Database (MongoDB) option there is also:_

- - LoggerService saves loges to the Mongo Logs collection
+ - LoggerService saves loges to the MongoDB Logs collection + Interface
- - Logs Mongo Model
+ - Logs Model + Logs controller (Read, Delete) + Interfaces
- - Database controller (Set up / close connection, Error handling)
+ - MongoDB connection controller (Set up / close connection, Error handling)
- - Logs controller (Read, Delete)
+ - Logs API
- - API for logs
+ - Swagger Docs for Logs API

 _For Docker option there is also:_

  - .dockerignore
  - Dockerfile for server
- - docker-compose.yml (with optional options: Redis, Mongo)
+ - docker-compose.yml (If RedisDB or MongoDB options - also adds them into docker-compose)

 ### Client Templates